prashant-smart/Student-Enrollment-Form/README.md

   Inoder to update student details input roll number and then we can update the student data

 * **Adding new student data**
-  Enter new roll number and then all other feilds are enable and then after filling student information we can save this data into database
+  Enter new roll number and then all other feilds are enable and then after filling student information we can save this data into database only if input is valid

-    If imput data is not valid

-    If input data is valid
+    If input data is not valid

   # Installation